Poster Size: 1.5 meter high and 1.0 meter wide (portrait style)

 The Poster Session(s)

 The authors are requested to stand by their posters during the poster session for discussion and questions.
-If there are several poster session, please follow the directive of the conference (or poster chair) regarding when you should be with your poster.
+If there are several poster sessions, please follow the directive of the conference (or poster chair) regarding when you should be with your poster.
 Typically chairs wish to give poster presenters the opportunity to also view posters.

 Don’t stand directly in front of your poster at the session and don’t become so engrossed in conversation with any single individual that you (or they) accidentally prevent others from viewing your poster.
 Give people reading your poster some space, but don’t ignore people who look as though they may have some questions.